 PsycINFO provides access to international literature in psychology and related disciplines.
 Unrivaled in its depth of psychological coverage and respected worldwide for its high quality, the database is enriched with literature from an array of disciplines related to psychology such as psychiatry, education, business, medicine, nursing, pharmacology, law, linguistics, and social work.
 Nearly all records contain nonevaluative summaries, and all records from 1967 to the present are indexed using the Thesaurus of Psychological Index Terms.

-Helpful for sociological and social psychological perspectives on Education.
+Helpful for sociological and social psychological perspectives.

 CSA Sociological Abstracts abstracts and indexes the international literature in sociology and related disciplines in the social and behavioral sciences.
 The database provides abstracts of journal articles and citations to book reviews drawn from over 1,700 serials publications, and also provides abstracts of books, book chapters, dissertations, and conference papers.
 Records added after 1974 contain in-depth and nonevaluative abstracts of journal articles.

 The most helpful database for nursing and allied health.
 Can "limit" searches to evidence-based practice, specific age groups, or other criteria.

 One of two major databases for nursing, providing references to over 1,800 nursing and allied health journal articles in addition to citations for book chapters, nursing dissertations, association publications, educational software, conference proceedings and selected full-text for state nursing journal articles, legal cases, patient education material, research instruments, standards of practice, critical paths, nurse practice acts, drugs, clinical innovations and government publications.
 References for alternative/complementary medicine, consumer health and health sciences librarianship are also included.
 Coverage: 1982 - Present.
 Updates: Monthly.
 App information

 Helpful for topics pertaining to juvenile delinquency, crime prevention, and violence.